 We may rely on certain Israel "home country" corporate governance practices which may not afford stockholders the same protection afforded to shareholders of U.S. companies.
 As a foreign private issuer for purposes of U.S. securities laws, Nasdaq rules allow us to follow certain Israeli "home country" corporate governance practices in lieu of the corresponding Nasdaq corporate governance rules.
 In the event we elect to adopt such home country practices, shareholders may not have the same level of rights or protections in certain matters as those of shareholders of U.S. domestic companies.
+(See above "General Risks Related to Our Business and Market".)

 Many of our employees and some of our officers are obligated to perform military reserve duty in Israel.
-Generally, Israeli adult male citizens and permanent residents are obligated to perform annual military reserve duty up to a specified age.
+Generally, Israeli adult male and certain female citizens and permanent residents are obligated to perform annual military reserve duty up to a specified age.
 They also may be called to active duty at any time under emergency circumstances, which could have a disruptive impact on our workforce.

 It may be difficult to enforce a non-Israeli judgment against us, our officers and directors.
 We are incorporated in Israel.
-Our executive officers and directors are not residents of the United States, and a substantial portion of our assets and the assets of these persons are located outside the United States.
+Our executive officers and directors and our outside auditors are not residents of the United States, and a substantial portion of our assets and the assets of these persons are located outside the United States.
 Therefore, it may be difficult for an investor, or any other person or entity, to enforce against us or any of those persons in an Israeli court a U.S. court judgment based on the civil liability provisions of the U.S. federal securities laws.
 It may also be difficult to effect service of process on these persons in the United States.
 Additionally, it may be difficult for an investor, or any other person or entity, to enforce civil liabilities under U.S. federal securities laws in original actions filed in Israel.
 (See below - Item 4.
 Information on the Company - Conditions in Israel - Enforcement of Judgments.)